denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer:  D**
 **Correct Answer: E**

+**If a variable is static final, it must be set exactly once, and it must be in the declaration line or in a static initialization block.
+Line 4 doesn’t compile because bench is not set in either of these locations.
+Line 15 doesn’t compile because final variables are not allowed to be set after that point.
+Line 11 doesn’t compile because name is set twice: once in the declaration and again in the static block.
+Line 12 doesn’t compile because rightRope is set twice as well.
+Both are in static initialization**

 ---

 15. Which of the following can replace line 2 to make this code compile?
 (Choose all that apply.)